-- 4. Up to 30 places to Hindu children with a practicing Hindu3 parent.
-To be included in this category, a completed supplementary information form ("SIF") certified by a representative of the parent's temple must be submitted to the School by the closing date for applications, in addition to the Common Application Form submitted to the Local Authority.
-Children for whom a SIF is not received by the closing date for applications, and children falling into this category who do not achieve a place, will be included in the category below. - 5.
+- 5. Up to 15 Hindu children with a practising Hindu parent.
+To be included in this category, a completed SIF certified by a representative of the parent's temple must be submitted to the School by the closing date for applications, in addition to the CAF submitted to the Local Authority.
+Children for whom a SIF is not received by the closing date for applications, and children falling into this category who do not achieve a place, will be included in the category below. - 6.
 All other children.
+Children who do not fall into any of the categories above will be allocated places under this category by reference to the child's home address (as defined in this policy) to the school.